KonstantinBelenko/js-cloth-simulation/README.md

-This is a simple js application for 2D cloth simulations.
-It uses verlet integration to achive proper physics behaviour.
+This is a simple js application for 2D cloth simulations. \n It uses verlet integration to achive proper physics behaviour.